0cjs/8bitdev/src/objects.md

 before it.
 For simplicity we may decide to disallow denormalized mantessas (with one or more leading zeros) even though this slightly reduces the range that can be represented by a floating point value.

-The mantessa sign is kept separately as part of the type.
-This makes computations easier.

 Types and Literals